 About Schengen Visa

-The Schengen visa was brought about by the Schengen agreement that was made in 1985 at a small town in Luxembourg called Schengen.
-In this way, all the 26 countries have removed travel restrictions for persons traveling within the zone and acts like a single country when it comes to the issuance of visas for non-member countries.
+The Schengen visa was brought about by the Schengen agreement that was made in 1985 in a small town in Luxembourg called Schengen.
+In this way, all 26 countries have removed travel restrictions for persons traveling within the zone and act like a single country when it comes to the issuance of visas for non-member countries.
 In this respect, a Chinese with a Schengen visa can enter or reside in any of the countries covered.
-When you are looking for Schengen visa for Chinese passport holders and citizens, you need to understand the requirements, the countries covered and all other details of the visa application process.
+When you are looking for a Schengen visa for Chinese passport holders and citizens, you need to understand the requirements, the countries covered, and all other details of the visa application process.

 Types of Schengen Visa for Chinese Passport Holders